 Roughly 60 percent of Montana's Great Plains region is used as pasture and range for livestock grazing (this includes the open woodland areas used as summer pasture as well as for timber operation).
-Twenty-five percent of the pasture and less than 1 percent of the range are irrigated.
+Twenty-five percent of the pasture and less than one percent of the range are irrigated.
 The Great Plains region has 13,138,066 acres that are classified as cropland, accounting for 22 percent of the land use in the region.
-According to the 1974 Census of Agriculture, 54 percent of those 13,138,066 acres is classified as harvested, and 5 percent is used as pasture (not included in the above class).
+According to the 1974 Census of Agriculture, 54 percent of those 13,138,066 acres are classified as harvested and five percent are used as pasture (not included in the above class).
 Other activities such as mining and petroleum operations, human habitations and recreational areas account for the small remainder of land use.

-About 60 percent of the Great Plains region of Montana is privately owned, but State and Federal agencies administer large portions of certain counties.
-The federally administered lands include game ranges, national forests, Indian reservations and lands that were either never homesteaded or were withdrawn from homesteading at a later time.
-The State-owned lands include two sections (school sections) out of nearly every township and school sections that were traded out of Indian reservations, national forests, etc. The State land is administered by the Department of State Lands, whereas Federal land dominantly falls under the jurisdiction of either the Bureau of Land Management or the U.S. Forest Service.
+About 60 percent of the Great Plains region of Montana are privately owned, but state and federal agencies administer large portions of certain counties.
+The federally administered lands include game ranges, national forests, Indian Reservations and lands that were either never homesteaded or were withdrawn from homesteading at a later time.
+The state-owned lands include two sections (school sections) out of nearly every township and school sections that were traded out of Indian Reservations, national forests, etc. The state land is administered by the Department of State Lands, whereas federal land dominantly falls under the jurisdiction of either the Bureau of Land Management or the U. S. Forest Service.